pantheon-systems/documentation/source/_docs/style-guide.md

 ### Variables

 When writing multi-step processes, repeated variables and constants should be defined before providing the first set of commands.
-They are styled as inline code, and follow common conventions (lowercase for variables, uppercase for constants).
+If the doc has a "Before You Begin" section, define varables here.
+Provide them using the callout below, and follow common conventions (lowercase for variables, uppercase for constants).

 <div class="style-example" markdown="1">

 <div class="alert alert-export" role="alert">
 <h4 class="info">Exports</h4>
 <p markdown="1">This process uses [Terminus](/docs/terminus/) extensively.
-Before we begin, set the constants `$SITE` and `$ENV` to match your site name, and the Dev environment:
+Before we begin, set the variables `$site` and `$env` in your terminal session to match your site name and the Dev environment:

 <pre><code class="bash">
-export SITE=yoursitename
+export site=yoursitename
-export ENV=dev
+export env=dev
 </code></pre>
 </p>
 </div>